HyacinthBots/Allium/docs/commands.md

 # Commands
-Commands are a important part of Bots.
+Commands are an important part of Bots.
 That's also what Allium makes use of, and not a small portion of it too.

 This Document shall help if you ever need help with Commands.

 ## Modrinth Commands
 The Modrinth Extension is a fairly useful one.
 It contains Commands to search Modrinth Projects or Users.
-The User Search is a bit more strict as it tries to get a valid response.
+The User Search is a bit stricter as it tries to get a valid response.

 Info: Arguments in ``<>`` are mandatory, while arguments in ``()`` are optional